-All the breeders of Goldendoodles have to take the membership of GANA.
+All the breeders of Goldendoodles have to take the membership in GANA.
 It also teaches the goals of this breed trail.
 Health matters, size, temperament, coat type and colors are all the standards of besieging people.

-The main concern of GANA is to breed such dogs that are fascinating, healthy, non-shedding, playful, amusing, and fit for people of all ages.
+The main concern of GANA is to breed dogs that are fascinating, healthy, non-shedding, playful, amusing, and fit for people of all ages.

 Let’s keep it simple.
 If you think of adopting a Mini Goldendoodle, then don’t think twice.
 It’s a wonderful dog breed and you will never disappoint!